spiketools/spiketools/README.rst

 There are also optional dependencies, that offer extra functionality:

+- `statsmodels <https://github.com/statsmodels/statsmodels>`_ is needed for some statistical measures, for example ANOVAs
 - `pytest <https://github.com/pytest-dev/pytest>`_ is needed to run the test suite locally

 We recommend using the `Anaconda <https://www.anaconda.com/distribution/>`_ distribution to manage these requirements.